 - Interdisciplinary Sciences and Mathematics Seminar - a one-credit course open to students who are enrolled in an introductory STEM course, an opportunity for students to work collaboratively with students from a variety of other courses on projects that intentionally highlight the interdisciplinarity of STEM fields

-- Collaborative Research - Linfield College has a long-standing commitment to providing research opportunities to our undergraduate students, the opportunity to participate in ongoing research with faculty mentors as part of Student Faculty Collaborative Research Grant program
+- Collaborative Research - Linfield University has a long-standing commitment to providing research opportunities to our undergraduate students, the opportunity to participate in ongoing research with faculty mentors as part of Student Faculty Collaborative Research Grant program

 - Internships - Linfield STEM scholars can take advantage of a number of internships in the area to gain experience in the application of STEM fields in non-academic settings